skatkov/miniflux-email-client/README.md

 # Miniflux Email Client
 Sends RSS updates from miniflux to your email.

 This client is a minimal self-hosted version of mailbrew, briefcake and tacodigest.
-It doesn't require any server or email provider, but relies on free github action and gmail smtp.
+It doesn't require any server or email provider, but relies on free github action and a gmail account.

-**warning** to enable smtp support in GMAIL, you'll have to reduce security of that account.
-Please be sure to not use you're main account for that.

 ## Prerequisites

 - A Miniflux instance with an account
-- A Gmail account with "Less secure apps" access enabled or an App Password generated
+- A Gmail account, preferably not you're main account.

 ## Setup